- Voice search is rapidly gaining in popularity. Comscore predicts that 50% of searches will be made through voice search by 2020.

 Because voice search is like a conversation.
 When people have a discussion they expect quick responses to keep the dialogue flowing.
 A delayed response makes the conversation feel stilted and awkward.

 Further, according to Stanford research, human beings respond to their interactions with technology in the same way they do with other people.
 That means individuals expect an immediate response from voice search queries and they will react negatively to any…

 If Google determines that slow pages offer a poor user experience then they’ll prioritize blazing fast pages instead.

 Make sure your pages are mobile-friendly and optimize them to minimize load time.
-If you don’t, Google will likely favor credible alternatives for voice search that deliver answers faster.
+If you don’t, Google will likely favor credible alternatives that have learned how to optimize for voice search.